segmentio/segment-docs/src/partners/destinations/index.md

 ### Join the Developer Portal

-After your code is deployed, you'll recieve an invitation to join the Segment Developer Portal.
+After your code is deployed, you'll receive an invitation to join the Segment Developer Portal.
 You'll use this portal to provide additional metadata for the Segment catalog.

 ### Write documentation

 Documentation is integral to enabling Segment's users to self-serve and onboard with your integration.
-Segment's documentation team will work with you during this part of the process to ensure your documentation matches the Segment style, and is as instructive as possible.
+Segment's documentation team will work with you during this part of the process to ensure your documentation matches the Segment style and is as instructive as possible.

 ### Release your Destination